quangdzuytran/TOBAC/README.md

-# Topological Ordering in Differentiable Bayesian Structure Learning with Guaranteed Acyclicity Constraint (TOBAC)
+# Topological Ordering in Differentiable Bayesian Structure Learning with Acyclicity Assurance (TOBAC)
 This is the implementation of our paper: Quang-Duy Tran, Phuoc Nguyen, Bao Duong, and Thin Nguyen.
-[Topological Ordering in Differentiable Bayesian Structure Learning with Guaranteed Acyclicity Constraint]().
+[Differentiable Bayesian Structure Learning with Acyclicity Assurance](https://arxiv.org/abs/2309.01392).
 In the 23rd IEEE International Conference on Data Mining (ICDM), 2023.

 ## Dependences
 The configuration for the conda environment is available at [```environment.yml```](environment.yml).